-The first class of methods for attributed graph clustering focus on combining link and node information by formulating an objective function that integrates the two types of similarity, one created from the adjacency matrix that captures link information and the other from the similarity matrix that quantifies the affinity between the attributes \cite{lu2022community,alinezhad2020community,malhotra2021modified}.
-The second class of methods uses graph embedding, in particular graph autoencoders.
-Graph convolutional network (GCN) based methods such as Graph autoencoders (GAE) \cite{kipf2016semi}, variational GAE (VGAE) \cite{kipf2016variational}, adversarially regularized graph autoencoder (ARGA), adversarially regularized variational graph autoencoder (ARVGA) \cite{pan2018adversarially} and marginalized graph autoencoder for graph clustering (MGAE) \cite{wang2017mgae} have demonstrated state-of-the-art performance on several attributed graph clustering tasks.
-These methods directly use GCN as a feature extractor, where each convolutional layer is equivalent to a first-order low-pass graph filter that only takes the most immediate neighbors of each node into account.
-Thus, these methods cannot capture the global cluster structures of large graphs.
-Moreover, the filter parameters are optimized to minimize the reconstruction error of the adjacency matrix and do not directly learn features that maximize the separation of clusters.
-To address these issues, \cite{zhang2019attributed} proposed adaptive graph convolution (AGC) with $k$-order low-pass filters to obtain smooth feature representations followed by spectral clustering on the learned features, where $k$ can be adaptively selected using intra-cluster distance.
-While this method is easy to implement and intuitive, it is limited to linear low-pass graph filters.
-Moreover, the two steps of the algorithm, i.e. filtering and clustering, are completely decoupled from each other.
-Thus, there is no guarantee that the extracted features are optimal for clustering.
+In recent years, several methods have been proposed for attributed graph clustering by combining the node attributes and link information \cite{leskovec2012learning,jia2017node,zhang2019attributed,alinezhad2020community,yang2013community}.
+The first class of methods for attributed graph clustering focuses on combining link and node information by formulating an objective function that integrates the two types of similarity: adjacency matrix that captures link information and the similarity matrix that quantifies the affinity between the attributes \cite{lu2022community,alinezhad2020community,malhotra2021modified}.
+These methods are indirect in the sense that they rely on the construction of an arbitrary similarity matrix from the node attributes.
+The second class of methods incorporates the graph structure and node attributes simultaneously into the community detection framework benefiting from the representation capability of graph neural networks (GNNs) \cite{yue2022survey}.
+The goal of these methods is to encode nodes in the graph with the neural networks and assign node labels.
+For example, methods such as graph autoencoders (GAE) \cite{kipf2016semi}, variational GAE (VGAE) \cite{kipf2016variational}, adversarially regularized graph autoencoder (ARGA), adversarially regularized variational graph autoencoder (ARVGA) \cite{pan2018adversarially} and marginalized graph autoencoder for graph clustering (MGAE) \cite{wang2017mgae} have demonstrated state-of-the-art performance on attributed graph clustering.
+Although these methods achieve promising performance, they are not designed for the specific clustering performance, i.e., the network parameters are optimized to minimize the reconstruction error rather than maximizing the separation between different clusters.
+Moreover, in these methods, each convolutional layer is coupled with a projection layer, making it difficult to stack many layers and train a deep model.
+Thus, they only take into account neighbors of each node in two or three hops away and hence may be inadequate to capture global cluster structure of large graphs.
+Finally, these methods lack interpretability as they do not explicitly show the relationship between the learned models and the structure of the graph.